Family of Amazon driver killed in tornado sues company, alleging wrongful death

 The tornado that struck the Edwardsville Amazon facility was part of a powerful storm system that tore more than 250 miles through several states in December.

-In Mayfield, Ky., eight people died after an EF-4 tornado struck a candle factory.
+In Mayfield, Ky., at least eight people died after an EF-4 tornado struck a candle factory.
 The building collapse and resulting injuries and deaths prompted a similar round of workplace safety investigations at the Mayfield Consumer Products candle factory.

 On Jan.
 10, the plant manager announced that the company was permanently closing the Mayfield facility and laying off about 250 employees; the rest would be offered transfers to another plant 275 miles away.